-The PATCH method requests that a set of changes described in the request payload is applied to the resource identified by the Request-URI.
+The PATCH method requests that a set of changes described in the request payload is applied to the target resource of the request.
 The set of changes is represented in a format identified by a media type.
-If the Request-URI does not point to an existing resource, the server MAY create a new resource with that URI, resulting in a 2.01 (Created) Response Code.
+If the Request-URI does not point to an existing resource, the server MAY create a new resource with that URI, depending on the patch document type (whether it can logically modify a null resource) and permissions, etc. Creation of a new resource would result in a 2.01 (Created) Response Code dependent of the patch document type.

 Restrictions to a PATCH can be made by including the If-Match or If-None-Match options in the request (see Section 5.10.8.1 and 5.10.8.2 of [RFC7252]).
 If the resource could not be created or modified, then an appropriate Error Response Code SHOULD be sent.